SWLivingstone/bloccit/README.md

-## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.
+## Bloccit: a Reddit replica to learn the fundamentals of web development and Rails.

-Made with my mentor at [Bloc](http://bloc.io).

-Ruby Version 2.4.1p111
+##Getting started

+##Motopedia!

+1. Clone repo

+2. run `bundle install`

+3. run `rails s`

+4. Open in web browser (http://localhost:3000)